ARMmbed/icetea/doc-source/Icetea.rst

 --forceflash              Force flashing of hardware devices if binary is given.
 Mutually exclusive with forceflash_once
 --forceflash_once         Force flashing of hardware devices if binary is given, but only once.
 Mutually exclusive with forceflash
 --skip_flash              Skip flashing of duts.
+--sync_start              Use echo-command to try and make sure duts have started before proceeding with test.
 ========================  ================================================================================================================================  ================================================================================================  ==============================  ==========================================

 *******